 old Maltese Cross puppy Jackson was diagnosed with a luxating patella, which means that his knee would dislocate continuously when he was walking.
 We took Jackson to an orthopedic surgeon who performed a knee reconstruction and Jackson is now nearly fully recovered.
 We were very fortunate to have pet insurance, as the operation and treatment cost close to \$4,000.
-Bow Wow Meow provided us with prompt, courteous and helpful service and we are very thankful to them for their assistance as it ensured that Jackson could receive the best possible treatment
+Bow Wow Meow provided us with prompt, courteous and helpful service and we are very thankful to them for their assistance as it ensured that treatment'